(All fields required)

 is a clinical educator involved with the development of global health education for the residency program.
 He is involved in the development of curriculum, in addition to unique learning opportunities related to global health.
 He has also been trained in improvement science and maintains involvement in this field.

-Associate Program Director, Global Health Track
+Director, Residency Global Child Health

 Global Child Health; service of underserved; vaccination program; vulnerable populations

-Dr. Schubert is a professor of clinical pediatrics at Cincinnati Children’s Hospital, in the Division of Pediatric Emergency Medicine.
+Dr. Schubert is a professor of clinical pediatrics at Cincinnati Children’s Hospital Medical Center, in the Division of Pediatric Emergency Medicine.
 He has always had an interest in delivering quality medical care to patients living in poverty both in this country and in Africa.
 He was one of the founders of Crossroad Health Center, a faith-based community health center located in one of Cincinnati’s poorest communities.
 His time in Africa included a year long stint at a mission hospital in rural Zambia where he not only provided clinical care but worked with staff in the area of leadership development.
 As Associate Program Director for the Pediatric Residency Program, he is developing the Global Health Track for pediatric residents.

 MD: University of Cincinnati, Cincinnati, OH, 1979.Residency: Pediatrics, Cincinnati Children's Hospital Medical Center, Cincinnati, OH, 1983-1987.